troglobit/finit/doc/service.md

 | ✔ | No      | No               | Yes, optionally        |
 | ✘ | Yes     | No               | No                     |

+> [!NOTE]
-> **Note:** PID files is one mechanism used to assert conditions to
+> PID files is one mechanism used to assert conditions to synchronize
-> synchronize the start and stop of other, dependent, services.
+> the start and stop of other, dependent, services.

 ### Forks to Background w/ PID File